Ableton Live: User interface

 Much of Live's interface comes from being designed for use in live performance, as well as for production.
 There are few pop up messages or dialogs.
 Portions of the interface are hidden and shown based on arrows which may be clicked to show or hide a certain segment (e.g. to hide the instrument/effect list or to show or hide the help box).
+The user is warned when an attempted action will stop the audio playback as a preventative measure for live performers.

 Live now supports latency compensation for plug-in and mixer automation.